 For Joseph Smith, then, should we follow his own crystalline descriptions of the nature of Egyptian writing, the 11 pages of unbroken narrative that make up the content of the published Book of Abraham would have been translated from several continuous, and presumably intact, sheets of papyrus (the translations tellingly show no gaps).
 Now, that's not theory ("the missing roll theory"), that's how Joseph Smith himself describes the nature of hieroglyphic text.

-The fragmentary remains of the Book of Breathing thus have nothing to do with the making of the Abraham narrative.
+The fragmentary Book of Breathings thus has nothing to do with the making of the Abraham narrative.

 Someone recently posted: Joseph Smith failed to translate the Book of Abraham!